wavebyrd/great_expectations/docs/docusaurus/docs/core/connect_to_data/sql_data/sql_data.md

 GX supports the following SQL dialects:

+- BigQuery SQL
+- Databricks SQL
 - PostgreSQL
+- Redshift
+- Snowflake
 - SQLite
-- Snowflake
-- Databricks SQL
-- BigQuery SQL

 All other SQL dialects are handled through the python module `SQLAlchemy`.
 You can find more information on the dialects supported by `SQLAlchemy` on their [dialects](https://docs.sqlalchemy.org/en/20/dialects/index.html) page.